SifisoSithole/A2SV_hackathon/README.md

 ## Structure
 auth\
-  auth: Cointains basic authentication class models\: key components of our project: ChatGPT, PestDetection, VideoRecomender, and Storage classes.
-These elements enable us to offer each user a distinct experience, with a special focus on ChatGPT and VideoRecomender, which deliver personalized content based on user profiles. static\ and templates\: Here, you will find the frontend code for the A4AF platform, implemented using HTML, CSS, and JavaScript files for the user interface. views\: This directory houses blueprints, allowing us to effectively structure and manage our routes.
+  auth.py: Cointains basic authentication implementation.

+models\: key components of our project: ChatGPT, PestDetection, VideoRecomender, and Storage classes.
+These elements enable us to offer each user a distinct experience, with a special focus on ChatGPT and VideoRecomender, which deliver personalized content based on user profiles.

+static\ and templates\: Here, you will find the frontend code for the A4AF platform, implemented using HTML, CSS, and JavaScript files for the user interface.

+views\: This directory houses blueprints, allowing us to effectively structure and manage our routes.

 ## Purpose